vodkhang/iPhone-Readability-Parsing/README (Autosaved).txt

 Use at your own risks, but feel free to send me an email if you have any query. vodkhang@gmail.com or visit my blog at : vodkhang.com.

-This open source project is part of a new innovation project: hearie.com
+This open source project is part of a new innovation project: hearie.com.
+We are trying to reinforce